 Personality, or Body Language?
 How do they stand, walk, carry themselves, express themselves?
 Are they restrained or exuberant? subtle or nonchalant?
 Casual or serious and formal?

 Shape, often called, Silhouette.
 One way to simplify the process is to think about their 2D contour, some people even play with just trying to draw rough sketches of the characters as a literal Silhouettes to see if they can still be identified by that shape.
 Check out this lineup of famous cartoon silhouettes, how many can you name?

 And Distinctive Details & Traits!
 This is everything from the style of their clothing or costume; the line of a jacket or dress.
 To a big nose and glasses, distinct hairstyles, tattoos and distinguishing marks!
-Anything and everything that will make your character stand out in a line up!
+Anything and everything that will make your character stand out in a lineup!

-Remember, Clark Kent is a disguise! 😉
+Remember, Clark Kent is the disguise! 😉

 FYI: ‘On Model’ means looking like themselves!
 In continuity.
 Recognizable.
 Model Sheets are used to maintain continuity and keep your cast ‘On Model’.